Rebuilding cultural heritage after disaster

 The project utilised the skills of most of the The Grimwade Centre team over the duration of the project.
 More Information:

 Objects loaned to Melbourne's Hellenic Museum from the Benaki Museum in Athens

-A team of five conservators from CCMC-CCS have been working closely with the conservators from the Benaki Museumin Athens, Elefthereia Goufa and Naoum Kokkalas, during August and September 2014.
+A team of five conservators from The Grimwade Centre have been working closely with the conservators from the Benaki Museumin Athens, Elefthereia Goufa and Naoum Kokkalas, during August and September 2014.
 They have been preparing condition reports for the travelling exhibition which is a standard procedure for museums.
 The condition of the valuable objects on loan to Melbourne's Hellenic Museum was recorded in written reports and annotated images prior to leaving the Benaki Museum.
-Upon unpacking the objects in Melbourne, the Benaki conservators and the CCMC conservators, working in pairs, examined each object and cross referenced to the written reports.
+Upon unpacking the objects in Melbourne, the Benaki conservators and The Grimwade Centre conservators, working in pairs, examined each object and cross referenced to the written reports.
 Any changes or damages not previously noted, were recorded and the reports signed off by both parties.
 This process will be repeated at the end of the exhibition and again on return to the Benaki Museum.
 The purpose of the condition reports is to identify if and when any damages may have occurred, and to be able to determine why the damage may have occurred.
 This condition checking process is essential for insurance/indemnity purposes as well.

 View or Listen to Radio National's Report: Hellenic Museum hosts ancient Greek treasures